 What a relief, I was anxious to

 get the marine weather forecast.
-The
+But was told the

 Exhausted we all wanted to get in to Lord Howe Island before nightfall and fatigue was making us edgy.
 “As soon as my feet touch land, I’m heading for the nearest MacDonald’s, a Big Mac and thick shake,” Orit fantasised.